 So you can really go by car.
 In fact, there are...

 Option 1: The route I took with my family from the Netherlands takes about 13 hours and 33 minutes from Utrecht.
 Via the A3 through Germany (Düsseldorf, Frankfurt) towards Stuttgart and at Innsbruck across the border to Austria.
 Then you cross the border to Italy through the beautiful Brenner Pass.
-Continue all the way to Verona and then follow the signs to Padua and Venezia.
+Continue to Verona and then follow the signs to Padua and Venezia.

-Option 2: This route does not take you through the Brenner Pass but through Switzerland.
+Option 2: This route does not take you through the Brenner Pass but Switzerland.
 Which is also fantastic.
 And in terms of route time with Venice transportation by car, it is about the same as option 1.

 Option 3: This is the longest route, but very special.
 The journey takes about 14 hours without stopping.
 If you have many countries on your bucket list to visit, you must do this route.